Scopophobia

-Spotligectophobia, scopophobia, scoptophobia, or ophthalmophobia, is an anxiety disorder characterized by an excessive fear of being stared at in public or stared at by others.
-A related phenomenon, sometimes informally called “exonyphobia,” is the fear of being watched by large groups rather than by a single person.
-Exonyphobia can be associated with Social anxiety.
+Scopophobia, scoptophobia, or ophthalmophobia, is an anxiety disorder characterized by an excessive fear of being stared at in public or stared at by others.

-Similar phobias include erythrophobia, the fear of blushing.
 Scopophobia is also commonly associated with schizophrenia and other psychiatric disorders.
 Often, scopophobia will result in symptoms common with other anxiety disorders.
-Scopophobia is considered both a social phobia and a specific phobia.

 Signs and symptoms

 Individuals with scopophobia generally exhibit symptoms in social situations when attention is brought upon them, such as in public speaking.
-Other triggers may also cause social anxiety, such as: being introduced to new people, being teased and/or criticized, or even answering a phone call in public.
+Many of the situations which trigger social anxiety also apply to scopophobia, such as: being introduced to new people, being teased and/or criticized, or even answering a phone call in public.

-Often scopophobia has symptoms in common with other anxiety disorders.
-The symptoms of scopophobia include irrational feelings of panic, feelings of terror, feelings of dread, rapid heartbeat, shortness of breath, nausea, dry mouth, trembling, anxiety and avoidance.
+Often scopophobia symptoms resemble those of other anxiety disorders.
+They include irrational feelings of panic, terror, or dread, rapid heartbeat, shortness of breath, nausea, dry mouth, trembling, anxiety and avoidance.
 Other symptoms related to scopophobia may be hyperventilation, muscle tension, dizziness, uncontrollable shaking or trembling, excessive eye watering and redness of the eyes.
 For an epileptic, it may precipitate an attack.

 Related syndromes

-Though scopophobia is a solitary disorder, many individuals with scopophobia also commonly experience other anxiety disorders.
-Scopophobia has been related to many other irrational fears and phobias.
-Specific phobias and syndromes that are similar to scopophobia include erythrophobia (the fear of blushing, which is found especially in young people).
+Though scopophobia is a solitary disorder, comorbidity with other disorders is common, particularly anxiety disorders.
+Erythrophobia is a similar phobic response where the patient fears being observed while blushing, and thus avoids social situations where blushing might occur.
 Sociologist Erving Goffman suggested that shying away from casual glances in the street remained one of the characteristic symptoms of psychosis in public.
-Another related, yet very different syndrome, scopophilia, is the excessive enjoyment of looking at an object or another person.
+Another distinct but related condition, scopophilia, is excessive pleasure derived from looking at specific objects or persons, typically when undressing, nude, or engaging in sexual activity.

 Causes

-Spotligectophobia is unique among phobias in that the fear of being looked at is considered both a social phobia and a specific phobia, because it is a specific occurrence which takes place in a social setting.
-Most phobias typically fall in either one category or the other but scopophobia can be placed in both.
-On the other hand, as with most phobias, scopophobia generally arises from a traumatic event in the person's life.
-With scopophobia, it is likely that the person was subjected to public ridicule as a child.
-Additionally, a person with scopophobia may often be the subject to public staring, possibly due to a physical disability.
+Scopophobia has distinct expression and treatment versus most other phobias, as it is both a social phobia and a specific phobia, being a specific occurrence within a social setting.
+Like most phobias, however, it often arises from a traumatic event in the patient's life, such as intense public ridicule during childhood, or from innate or learned predispositions.
+Additionally, a scopophobic patient may have a characteristic which draws attention, such as a physical disability, or a physical or verbal behavior outside the norm.

 According to the Social Phobia/Social Anxiety Association, U.S. government data for 2012 suggests that social anxiety affects over 7% of the population at any given time.
-Stretched over a lifetime, the percentage increases to 13%.
+When considering any occurrence across a patient's lifetime, the percentage increases to 13%.